ansman/auto-dagger/RELEASING.md

 3. Change the version in `gradle.properties` to a non-snapshot version.
 4. Update the `README.md` with the new version.
 5. `./gradlew versionCurrentDocs`
+6. `git add .`
-6. `git commit -am "Prepare for release X.Y.Z"`
+7. `git commit -am "Prepare for release X.Y.Z"`
-7. `./publish.sh`.
+8. `./publish.sh`.
-8. Close and release on [Sonatype](https://oss.sonatype.org/#stagingRepositories).
+9. Close and release on [Sonatype](https://oss.sonatype.org/#stagingRepositories).
-9. `git push origin main`
+10. `git push origin main`
-10. Release on GitHub:
+11. Release on GitHub:
      1. Create a new release [here](https://github.com/ansman/deager/releases/new).
      2. Use the automatic changelog.
 Update if needed.
      3. Ensure you pick the "Prepare for release X.Y.Z" as the target commit.
-11. `git pull origin main --tags`
+12. `git pull origin main --tags`
-12. Update the `gradle.properties` to the next SNAPSHOT version.
+13. Update the `gradle.properties` to the next SNAPSHOT version.
-13. `git commit -am "Prepare next development version"`
+14. `git commit -am "Prepare next development version"`
-14. `git push origin main`
+15. `git push origin main`